 Players should look for a tennis racquet that improves power if they want to hit more topspin.

 It’s best to choose open string patterns and polyester tennis strings.

-According to expert players, a tennis racquet with lesser tension, a thin 17 or 18 gauge, and lower swing weight can create power spin.
+According to expert and professional players, a tennis racquet with lesser tension, a thin 17 or 18 gauge, and lower swing weight can create power spin.

 Pure Aero and Pure Drive are popular tennis racquets for advanced-level players when it comes to creating power spin.

 And the #1 Tennis Racquet For Advanced Playing is...